-“Right now, you'll hear about elderberry syrup for everything from helping your baby eat or sleep better to overcoming a cold faster,” Paynter said.
+“Right now, you'll hear about elderberry syrup for everything from helping your baby eat or sleep better to overcoming a cold faster,” Linkous said.
 “While the science doesn’t back these claims, elderberry syrup likely won’t harm the baby, but I always ask parents, ‘Where did you get it?’
 Because if they’re getting it at a roadside stand, there could be a contaminant in it.”

-While Paynter informs his patients that studies don’t support the claimed benefits of most of these supplements, Linkous believes her most important role is to educate his patients and their parents and ensure there is no harm done.
+While she informs her patients that studies don’t support the claimed benefits of most of these supplements, Linkous believes her most important role is to educate patients and their parents to ensure there is no harm done.

 Find a pediatrician in seconds.

 “In the past, supplements purchased from Amazon have been found to contain lead or other contaminants.
-There’s no guarantee the product is what you think it is, but buying from the actual manufacturer is safer,” Paynter said.
+There’s no guarantee the product is what you think it is, but buying from the actual manufacturer is safer,” Linkous said.

-“With adolescents, everyone in their gym may be taking a protein supplement, and it’s offered for sale.
-Those haven’t been shown to be incredibly effective, and some of them have been found to contain stimulants,” Paynter said.
+“With adolescents, everyone in their gym may be taking a protein supplement, and it’s offered for sale,” Linkous said.
+“Those haven’t been shown to be incredibly effective, and some of them have been found to contain stimulants.”

 Years ago, there was a North Carolina student athlete who was taking a product similar to 5-hour ENERGY.
-Unbeknownst to the high schooler, the product contained ephedrine, a central nervous system stimulant used to treat breathing problems, that was not on the label
+Unbeknownst to the high schooler, the product contained ephedrine, a central nervous system stimulant used to treat breathing problems.
+This ingredient was not on the label

 Dietary supplements containing ephedrine are illegal in the United States because of its link to many fatal cases like the student athlete.